Loading

 Mohamed Rafiq

 I developed this project as part of my Master’s thesis at Technische Hochschule Ostwestfalen-Lippe in Detmold, Germany in 2021.
-With the present toolset — modern browsers, on-device ML, lightweight reinforcement learning — I wanted to bring the original idea back as a prototype app and extend it with new features such as the Design Preference Review module.
+With the present toolset — modern browsers and on-device edge AI — I wanted to bring the original idea back as a prototype app and extend it with new features such as the Design Preference Review module.

 TH OWL — Computational DesignDetmold, Germany2021 — present